dokmelody/bootstrapping/README.md

 - the Dok programming language;
 - the Doknil knowledge-base language, for linking the various parts of a project;
 - the Tuttology IDE
-- the services for running the federation of servers
+- the Dokmelody services for running the federation of servers

 ## Bootstrapping

-This repo is an attempt to bootstrap a first usable version of Dokmelody.
-It is all in design and early development state.
+This repo is an attempt to bootstrap a first usable version of Dokmelody, using Common Lisp as implementation and target programming language.

+## Status

+Early alpha: nothing of useful.

 ## Contacts